 Two kinds of awards are given at Destination Imagination tournaments: awards for special recognition and "place" awards.
-The awards for special recognition are described in the Rules of the Road.
+The awards for special recognition are described in Rules of the Road.

-The other type of award is called a "place" Award.
-Place awards (such as 1st, 2nd or 3rd place) are given to the top scoring teams that competed in both Team Challenge and Instant Challenge at each competition Level.
-Teams that have earned the top total scaled scores (Instant Challenge + Central Challenge + Team Choice Elements) in their Challenge and competition Level will be recognized and receive awards.
-Place awards are given for each Challenge and each Level.
-For example, if your Challenge is Scientific Challenge B, place awards will be given to the top-scoring Elementary, Middle, and Secondary Level teams.
-That means that you are only competing against the teams in YOUR Challenge and Level.
-Many local tournaments also award medals to the team in each Challenge and Level that has the highest raw Instant Challenge Score.
+The other type of award is called a "place" award.
+Place awards (such as 1st, 2nd, or 3rd place) are given to the top scoring teams that competed in both Team Challenge and Instant Challenge at each competition level.
+Teams that have earned the top total scaled scores (Instant Challenge + Central Challenge + Team Choice Elements) in their Challenge and competition level will be recognized and receive awards.
+Place awards are given for each Challenge and each level.
+For example, if your team solved the Scientific Challenge, place awards will be given to the top-scoring Elementary, Middle, and Secondary Level teams.
+That means that you are only competing against the teams in YOUR Challenge and level.
+Many local tournaments also award medals to the team in each Challenge and level that has the highest raw Instant Challenge score.